 - IEL Tip Sheets

 - Evidence shows that interaction with music positively affects the quality of children’s lives.
-This resource list offers tip sheets and additional resources to help early childhood providers maximize those musical interactions.
+Th resource list Music for Preschool Children offers tip sheets and additional resources to help early childhood providers maximize those musical interactions.

-- Music can also be incorporated into classrooms using the Project Approach, as demonstrated in this project example.
+- Music can also be incorporated into classrooms using the Project Approach, as demonstrated in The Music Project.

 - IELDS benchmarks can be addressed through lesson plans, adapted for children with disabilities.
 Here is one example: The Arts Lesson Addressing Benchmark 25.A.ECc